-1. Whenever possible and practical, take notes during the conversation.
+Whenever possible and practical, take notes during the conversation.
 Always ask permission to do this and explain the importance of recording all information.
 Where it is not appropriate to take notes at the time, make a written record as soon as possible afterwards or before the end of the day.
-Record the time, date, location, persons present and how the allegation was received, e.g. by telephone, face-to-face
+Record the time, date, location, persons present and how the allegation was received, e.g. by telephone, face-to-face conversation, letter, etc. This initial recorded information will be transferred to the appropriate forms and will become the first entry in a file of information about the case that will be retained by the relevant DLP.
+Please always sign and date the record.

-- 2. The record would also normally include: - Accurate identifying information of the complainant, as far as it is known.
-This should include the name, address and age of the complainant when the alleged abuse occurred; - Where the person who has raised a concern/allegation is a child, details of parents/guardians should also be given; - Name of the individual against whom the concern/allegation is being raised, and any other identifying information; - · Dates when the concern arose, or when the incident occurred; - The person's own words they used to describe the event or incident.
-Do not make assumptions about the intended meaning of the words used; - · Details of any action already taken about the incident/concern/allegation; - Do not be selective.
+The record would also normally include:

+- Accurate identifying information of the complainant, as far as it is known.
+This should include the name, address and age of the complainant when the alleged abuse occurred; - · Where the person who has raised a concern/allegation is a child, details of parents/guardians should also be given; - · Name of the individual against whom the concern/allegation is being raised, and any other identifying information: - Dates when the concern arose, or when the incident occurred; - · The person's own words they used to describe the event or incident.
+Do not make assumptions about the intended meaning of the words used; - Details of any action already taken about the incident/concern/allegation; - · Do not be selective.
 Include details that to you may seem irrelevant.
 This may prove invaluable at a later stage in an investigation.
 All original records, including rough notes, should be passed immediately to the relevant DLP.
 Any copies of retained records should be kept secure and confidential.